Mimi-khin/Clinical-Bioinformatics/README.md

 <b> <br> Hypothesis:</br> </b>
 Profiling of expression of overlapped miRNA in Parkinson's  Disease and  Alzheimer's Diseases to study disease spectrum overlap to inform the development of personalised medicines.

+<br> I have created my own workflow in this analysis.